Victoria Police is committed to offering opportunities for both secondary and tertiary students.

 Victoria Police is also involved in the Youth Employment Scheme (YES) along with the Graduate Recruitment Scheme.
 Further information on these programs can be found below.

 Victoria Police Work Experience Program (secondary students)

 The Victoria Police Work Experience Program provides a fantastic opportunity for high school students considering a career within Victoria Police.

-Students are placed at participating police stations and divisions where they will have the opportunity to observe and learn from our Police Officers, Protective Services Officers, Protective Custody Officers and VPS personnel.
+Students are placed at participating police stations and divisions where they will have the opportunity to observe and learn from our police officers, Protective Services Officers, Protective Custody Officers and Victorian Public Service (VPS) personnel.

 Students must be a minimum of 15 years of age at the time of placement and completing Year 10 or above.
 Placements are only offered to those students studying Year 10, 11 or 12.

 - are available from March until November each year.

 - take place for one week only (five consecutive business days).